AdrianKriger/osm_LoD1_3DCityModel/village_campus/Good-To-Know.md

     Fig 2. - left illustrates the building footprint removed from the terrain. - right shows the vertices accounted for; but the ground remains.
 </p>

+b) Please see [Districts](https://github.com/AdrianKriger/osm_LoD1_3DCityModel/blob/main/districts/Good-To-Know.md) for an additional quality check.
-b) Shewchuck's [Triangle](https://www.cs.cmu.edu/~quake/triangle.html) may not be sold or included in commercial products without a license.
+c) Shewchuck's [Triangle](https://www.cs.cmu.edu/~quake/triangle.html) may not be sold or included in commercial products without a license.

 <ins>**CityJSON attributes:**</ins>
 a) [osm tags](https://wiki.openstreetmap.org/wiki/Map_features#Building) are simply copied to the 3D Building Models verbatim; with the exception of the address.
 To reduce the complexty of the [Key:addr](https://wiki.openstreetmap.org/wiki/Key:addr#Detailed_subkeys) each component is concatenated into one [string](https://en.wikibooks.org/wiki/Python_Programming/Variables_and_Strings#String) following, as closely as possible, the [ISO 19160-1:2015(en) Addressing](https://www.iso.org/obp/ui/#iso:std:iso:19160:-1:ed-1:v1:en) standard.
 A typical address will thus read: `housenumber street suburb postalcode city province`.
 Should the building be an apartment the [unit range](https://wiki.openstreetmap.org/wiki/Key:addr:flats) will prepend the address.